Share a File

 What happens if my upload fails halfway?

-Storage and bandwidth cost real money, and abuse is the failure mode for any 'free file host'.
-These limits are the smallest pair that still cover the actual use case (one-off file handoffs) without turning into a piracy mirror.
+Storage and bandwidth cost real money, and "free file host" failure modes are predictable: piracy mirrors, malware distribution, backup parasites.
+These limits are the smallest pair that still cover the actual use case (one-off file handoffs) without turning the tool into something we have to police.
+If your use case needs more, real cloud storage is the right tool, not this.

 More free tools